Exabyte-io/documentation/docs/properties/data/list.md

 # Schemas for Material Properties

-We present throughout this page a list of JSON schemas and example representations concerning material properties, of both scalar and non-scalar types.
-The reader is referred to their respective documentation pages, accessible by clicking the headers, for a review of their underlying physical significance.
+We present throughout this page a list of JSON schemas and example representations concerning material properties, of both [scalar](../scalar/overview.md) and [non-scalar](../non-scalar/overview.md) types.
+The reader is referred to their respective documentation pages, accessible by clicking the headers below, for a review of their underlying physical significance.

 ## Non-Scalar Properties